 American safari: places in the USA where you can see wild animals

 There is something amazing and inspiring about watching animals in the wild.
-This is a reminder that we are not the only inhabitants of planet Earth; our ecosystem is about beauty and balance that must be respected.
-There are many remote and surprisingly wild places in the USA that provide animal lovers and naturalists with the opportunity to experience National Geographic-style adventures in person.
-From wild horses to alligators, from bears to bison, experience the thrill and wonder of locations across the US where wild animals roam freely.
+This is a reminder that we are not the only inhabitants of planet Earth; our ecosystem is one of beauty and balance that must be respected.
+The United States is home to many remote and wonderfully wild destinations, providing animal lovers and naturalists with the opportunity to experience National Geographic-style adventures first-hand.
+From wild horses to alligators, bears to bison, experience complete awe and wonder at locations across the United States where wild animals roam freely.
 Edition Only In Your State collected 17 such places.

 Photo: iStock